 Recap: Breakdown of Expenses

 Using our example, here’s how much the whole 15-day journey needs to become reality.

-You can round it off to P70,000.
 It still is a big amount, but considering that Japan is an expensive country, that the trip lasts 15 days, and that it already includes airfare, it’s pretty good.

 You can still bring down the cost if you’re able to snag a promo fare and if you don’t eat out every day.
 Also, notice that each day is filled with activities.
 To be honest, it’s a pretty tiring itinerary.
 Having 2-3 rest days will not only reduce the cost but also make the whole trip more comfortable.
 Most travelers I know would usually skip Nagoya and just go straight to Kyoto from Tokyo.